 That means in 15 items you’ve paid an extra of £270 just so that you’ll get help if things go wrong.
 Paying £270 so you won’t be short of £400 and stuck with a fake item?
 Seems fair to me.

 Not to mention the mental health impact and time saved.
-Stay safe, always use PayPal invoice, I don’t care if it’s Barack Obama.
+Stay safe, always use PayPal invoice.
+Even if it’s Barack Obama selling you a pair of Yeezys — trust me, it is better to go through PayPal Invoice (or any other payment alternative that gets you both covered).

 Only use do this if you truly trust the seller and think there’s no reason for him/her to scam you OR that if anything goes wrong, they will be nice and do something about it.